programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 If you’re working with extremely large file collections – or indeed, very large files – you may run into issues with your heap space, your computer’s working memory.
 This issue will initially arise during the import sequence, if it is relevant.
-By default, `MALLET`{.filename}
-allows for 1GB of memory to be used.
+By default, `MALLET` allows for 1GB of memory to be used.
 If you run into the following error message, you’ve run into your limit:

 ``` bash
 Exception in thread "main" java.lang.OutOfMemoryError: Java heap space